Seahawks notes: Rosters likely cut to 80; preseason games eliminated; Quinton Dunbar cleared to travel to Seattle

 Dunbar, though, could still be subject to discipline by the NFL, or placed on an exempt list, even without charges having officially been filed.
 According to the Herald, there remains no timeline for a decision on when Dunbar could be charged.

-Dunbar was acquired from Washington in March in exchange for a fifth-round pick in 2020 and has been expected to take over the starting spot at right cornerback.
+Dunbar was acquired from Washington in March in exchange for a fifth-round draft choice in 2020 and has been expected to take over the starting spot at right cornerback.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.